 TMM4155 - Finite Element Applications in Mechanical Engineerging

-The course will include the following subjects: "geometry idealization", "advanced meshing", "identification of FE based theory and tools for problem solving", "linear and non-linear Finite Element (FE) formulations", "static and dynamic FE formulations in time and frequency domain", "simple control system design for motor and vibration control", "guidance in NX, ABAQUS and FEDEM", "guidance in static, dynamic, contact, buckling and mechanism analysis", "FE based solution of previous exams in TMM4112 Machine Element" and "FE based solutions of advanced industrial applications"
+The course includes the following subjects: "geometry idealization", "advanced meshing", "identification of FE based theory and tools for problem solving", "linear and non-linear Finite Element (FE) formulations", "static and dynamic FE formulations in time and frequency domain", "simple control system design for motor and vibration control", "guidance in static, dynamic, contact, buckling and mechanism analysis in NX and FEDEM", "FE based solution of previous exams in TMM4112 Machine Element" and "FE based solutions of advanced industrial applications".

-This includes the ability to identify problems and best methods and tools to solve the problems.
-Based on selected applications, programs and knowledge from Maskindeler and Elementmetoden GK, the students shall learn to utilize FE analyses in mechanical engineering.
-The students will also learn the possibilities and limitations with the applied FE solver theory.
+The students have learned problem identification as well as best methods and tools to optimize mechanical systems.
+Based on selected applications, programs and knowledge from Maskindeler and Elementmetoden GK, the students have learned to utilize FE analyses in mechanical engineering.
+The students have learned the possibilities and limitations with the applied FE solver theory.

-The students shall learn to use the Finite Element Method in problem solving related to the integrity and performance of mechanical systems.
-Training will be given in NX, ABAQUS and FEDEM.
+The students have learned to use the Finite Element Method in problem solving related to the integrity and performance of mechanical systems.
+The students have got comprehensive skills in NX and FEDEM.

 Learning methods and activities

 The basic course intension is to transfer the lecturers 30 years academic and industrial experience with development and application of the Finite Element Method in Mechanical Engineering.
 The course has therefore a strong focus on Finite Element applications and problem solving in Mechanical Engineering.
 The applications will be selected from previous exams in TMM4112 Machine Elements as well as more complex industrial mechanical systems.
 FE theory and methods related to the applications will be teached to enable the students to understand and evaluate the simulation results.
 The students shall see and learn "pros and cons" with analytical calculations and FEM simulations.

 The lectures and exercises are given in English on demand.
 Comprehensive video training is given (see FEAinME on YouTube).

 Further on evaluation

 Portfolio assessment is the basis for the grade in the course.
-The portfolio includes compulsory work (50%) and five semester assignments each 10%.
+The portfolio includes 2 compulsory work (60%) and 2 semester assignments (40%).
 The results for the parts are given in %-scores, while the entire portfolio is assigned a letter grade.